egorlem/guesswhozzz/README.md

-# There’s only one sun
+# There’s only one sun - but it travels the world everyday.